skrishnan2001/COVID-19-Conversational-Chatbot/new_rasa_project/data/nlu.md

   - what is corona?
   - what is the most widely spread disease of 2020
   - covid 19
+  - pandemic
+  - epidemic
+  - widespread disease of 2020

 ## intent:covid-19 greet